wborgmeyer/acceler/CodeBook.md

 is transformed into an ordered factor list with labels using the activity labels from the global data

+2) The identity of the subject is extracted from the subject_(train|test).txt file

-2) The measured training data is extracted from the (train|test)data.file.
+3) The measured training data is extracted from the (train|test)data.file.

-3) The NA values from the (train|test)data.file are stripped using the aligndata function.
+4) The NA values from the (train|test)data.file are stripped using the aligndata function.

-4) The mean and standard deviation values are extracted from the data using the columns from the global data, step 3)
+5) The mean and standard deviation values are extracted from the data using the columns from the global data, step 3)

-4) The measured data is binded to the activities from step 1
+6) The subject number, activity, and measurements are binded into a single data frame.

 ## Data Merge and Summary

-The training and test data are merged into one data frame, merge.df.
+1) The training and test data are merged into one data frame, merge.df.

+2) The data values are grouped by subject and activity.
+The data is averaged using the summarize function mean() for each column.

-The data values are averaged and written to the file averages.csv.
-Since the "activity" column of the data is a factor, it is rewritten as a numeric before the average is calculated.
+3) The data are written to the file tidydata.txt